itshnawy/Fom/README.md

 # mdModal

-The mdModal provides a modal functionality that utilizes Markdown to display content.
+The mdModal library provides a modal functionality that utilizes Markdown to display content.

 ## Acknowledgments